agro23/SnappySnips/README.md

 * Go in to HairSalon.Tests -> ModelsTests -> HairSalonModelTest.cs and change the ConnectionString in DBConfiguration to reflect your correct userID, password, and port as needed.
   - (this will probabaly be "server=localhost;user id=root;password=root;port=8889;database=to_do_test;")
 * Download the database OR use MySQL to:
-  `>`CREATE DATABASE andy_grossberg;
+  - CREATE DATABASE andy_grossberg;
-  `>`USE andy_grossberg;
+  - USE andy_grossberg;
-  `>`CREATE TABLE clients (id serial PRIMARY KEY, name VARCHAR(255), stylist_id INT);
+  - CREATE TABLE clients (id serial PRIMARY KEY, name VARCHAR(255), stylist_id INT) ENGINE=InnoDB DEFAULT CHARSET=utf8;
-  `>`CREATE TABLE stylists (id serial PRIMARY KEY, name VARCHAR(255));
+  - CREATE TABLE stylists (id serial PRIMARY KEY, name VARCHAR(255)) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 * THEN Follow these same instructions to create the test database andy_grossberg_Test
-* Inside HairSalon.Tests, run the command 'dotnet test' from the command line
+  - Inside HairSalon.Tests, run the command 'dotnet test' from the command line
-* Inside HairSalon, run the command 'dotnet restore' to download the necessary packages.
+  - Inside HairSalon, run the command 'dotnet restore' to download the necessary packages.
-* Run the command 'dotnet build' to build to build the app.
+  - Run the command 'dotnet build' to build to build the app.
-* Run the command 'dotnet run' to run the server on localhost.
+  - Run the command 'dotnet run' to run the server on localhost.
-* Use your preferred web browser to navigate to localhost:5000
+  - Use your preferred web browser to navigate to localhost:5000

 ## Support and contact details